xplora1a/b4eonepage/README.md

 # b4e-onpage-theme
-A complete one page theme for berkshire for Europe webpage Used Sass as a preproccesor.
+A complete one page theme for Berkshire for Europe webpage Used Sass as a preproccesor.
 Based on: <a href="https://md-saad.github.io/portfolio-theme/" target="_blank">Portfolio Theme</a>